Investment Office · · 24 min read

 Traditional Fund Investing

 The classic route.
-Commit capital as a Limited Partner (LP) to a fund managed by a General Partner (GP).
+You commit capital as a Limited Partner (LP) to a fund managed by a General Partner (GP).

 What works: Professional management.
 Diversified exposure across 15-25 portfolio companies.
 Access to institutional-quality deal flow you'd never see independently.
 The GP's incentives are aligned through carried interest.